-E. Real World Experiments
+E. Real world experiments

-1) Ground Truth: A ground truth has been built from a 3-h suspicious program that was stored on a video tape.
-It is a variety program containing 23 archives video clip of various lengths (min = 6 s, max = 350 s, average = 59 s), the rest of the program being set scenes.
+1) Ground truth: A ground truth has been built from a 3 hours suspicious program that was stored on a video tape.
+It is a variety program containing 23 archives video clip of various lengths ($min = 6 \ sec., max = 350 \ sec.$, $average = 59 \ sec.$), the rest of the program being set scenes.
 The 23 archives were manually retrieved in the INA database by a keyword search in a dedicated search engine and were manually registered to determine precisely the beginning and the end of each match.
 They were then inserted into four randomly selected databases (S{2500} , S{5000} , S{10000} , S{30000}).
-The transformations that could be visually identified include resizing $(\pm 15\%)$, frames and texts addition and contrast enhancement with overload of several regions.
+The transformations that could be visually identified include resizing ($\pm 15\%$), frames and texts addition and contrast enhancement with overload of several regions.
+An example is given in figure 17.

 The program was then entirely searched by our content-based copy retrieval system in each database.
-Fig. 16 displays the recall of these searches for various temporal resolution, i.e the step of the temporal splitting defining what are the researched objects.
+Figure 16 displays the recall of these searches for various temporal resolution, i.e the step of the temporal splitting defining what are the researched objects.
 A temporal segment is considered to be retrieved if at least one correct detection occurs among all its key images (with a temporal precision of two frames).
-The curve shows that the retrieval is very efficient when the temporal granularity is higher than 5 s.
+The curve shows that the retrieval is very efficient when the temporal granularity is higher than 5 seconds.
+Shorter video clips have a high probability to be missed which is not surprising since the average number of local signatures per second is only 17.